ashokitschool/springboot_whatsapp_api_integration/README.md

 4) Set Generated OTP and Account Status as "Not_verified" to customer object and Insert customer record in database table

-5) Send OTP msg to customer given whatsapp number using wati api
+5) Send OTP msg to customer given whatsapp number using wati api call
 			- prepare api request object
 			- use wati api token as Authorization Header
 			- send post request with token + request object

-7) After sending whatsapp msg, redirect customer to validate OTP page and ask customer to enter OTP
+7) After sending whatsapp msg, redirect customer to validate_OTP page and ask customer to enter OTP

 8) Customer will enter OTP and will submit the form for validation